chexxor/purescript-browser-server-web-app/notes.md

   -- \/ Attach listeners and perhaps data-dependent attributes.
   , hydrate :: JavaScript
   -- \/ Detach component's nodes from DOM, but keeps managed nodes instantiated.
-  , unmount :: JavaScript -- ??
-Rename to "destroy"?
+  , unmount :: JavaScript
   -- \/ Destroy component's state and scope, remove listeners.
 Should have already unmounted.
-  , unmount :: JavaScript -- ??
-Rename to "destroy"?
+  , destroy :: JavaScript
+  }

+-- Dynamic HTML component's supporting JS needs to be executed.
+-- The record represents a JavaScript module, which exports an object of named functions.
+-- If manages its own lifecycle itself, such as mount DOM elements, --   create in-scope state, or destroy itself.
+-- Will be initialized with w/e data was sent with it from the server. type DynamicHTMLJavaScript a =
+  { init :: a -> Eff _ Unit
   }

 -- Any HTML having hydrating JavaScript is DynamicHTML